viiiprock/You-Dont-Know-JS/this & object prototypes/ch3.md

 We'll see in detail in a later chapter exactly how the `Object.prototype.toString...` bit works, but briefly, we can inspect the internal sub-type by borrowing the base default `toString()` method, and you can see it reveals that `strObject` is an object that was in fact created by the `String` constructor.

-The primitive value `"I am a string"` is not an object, it's a primitive literal and immutable value.
+The primitive value `"I am a string"` không phải là một object, nó là một giá trị nguyên thủy thuần tuý và bất biến.
 To perform operations on it, such as checking its length, accessing its individual character contents, etc, a `String` object is required.

-Luckily, the language automatically coerces a `"string"` primitive to a `String` object when necessary, which means you almost never need to explicitly create the Object form.
+Luckily, the language tự động buộc một `"string"` nguyên thủy sang `String` object khi cần thiết, which means you almost never need to explicitly create the Object form.
 It is **strongly preferred** by the majority of the JS community to use the literal form for a value, where possible, rather than the constructed object form.

 Consider: